alastairtech/rivendell-arm/README.md

 ```

 # Holding A Rivendell Version
 If you plan to use Rivendell in a production situation you should consider holding the installed packages from being upgraded during any system update.
-The means you'll stay on your chosen Rivendell version until you're ready to upgrade while the rest of your system can recieve security updates.
+This means you'll stay on your currently install Rivendell version until you're ready to upgrade.
+The rest of your system will be able recieve package and security updates.
 Follow the commands below to hold your Rivendell packages.

 ```bash
 # Hold the currently installed packages